Why Does My Daughter’s Stomach Hurt Every Time She Eats? | Digestive Clues Unveiled

 Food Intolerances and Allergies: Hidden Triggers Behind Post-Meal Stomach Pain

 Food intolerances are among the most prevalent reasons why children experience stomach pain after eating.
-Unlike allergies that involve immune system reactions, intolerances primarily affect digestion due to enzyme deficiencies or chemical sensitivities.
+Unlike allergies that involve immune system reactions, intolerances primarily affect digestion due to enzyme deficiencies or other sensitivities.

-Lactose intolerance affects millions worldwide and can develop at any age.
+Lactose intolerance can develop at any age, including later childhood.
 Symptoms typically appear 30 minutes to 2 hours after consuming dairy products.
-Your daughter might complain of cramping, gurgling sounds from her belly, excessive gas, or diarrhea.
+Your daughter might complain of cramping, gurgling sounds from her belly, excessive gas, bloating, nausea, or diarrhea.
 Eliminating or reducing lactose-containing foods often alleviates these symptoms.

 Gluten-related disorders deserve special attention.
 Celiac disease involves an autoimmune response damaging the intestinal lining when gluten is consumed.
-It results in malabsorption of nutrients along with abdominal pain, bloating, weight loss, and fatigue.
-Non-celiac gluten sensitivity produces similar symptoms but without intestinal damage.
+It can result in malabsorption of nutrients along with abdominal pain, bloating, diarrhea, weight loss, fatigue, or poor growth.
+Some children may have subtle symptoms rather than classic digestive complaints.
+Non-celiac gluten sensitivity may cause similar digestive symptoms, although it does not cause the same intestinal damage seen in celiac disease.

 Other less common intolerances include fructose malabsorption and reactions to food additives like artificial colors or preservatives.
 Keeping a detailed food diary tracking what your daughter eats and her symptoms can uncover patterns pointing to specific intolerances.